 3.3 Application Set: An Application Set is a group of Applications required to create a complete communication experience.
 For example, in a user interaction requiring voice, video and text, the three discrete applications would comprise a single Application Set.

 3.4 Assemblage: The AMS Assemblage is the set of AMS elements that represent the logical association between the elements required for the user interaction.
-For example, an AMS, a video conference consisting of voice and video elements would be referred to as an AMS Assemblage.
+For example, a videoconferencing terminal consisting of distributed voice and video elements would be referred to as an AMS Assemblage.

 3.5 Container: The container is the entity that represents the user to the network.
 It comprises three elements: